WithSecureOpenSource/pytest-rts/README.md

   * make sure you have coverage database from the main branch located next to the code
   * run `pytest --rts --rts-coverage-db=[path to database]`

+## Troubleshooting

+* **`pytest --rts` returns non-zero code:** command returns one of the [pytest exit codes](https://docs.pytest.org/en/stable/usage.html#possible-exit-codes).
+For example if pytest-rts module found no tests to execute resulting code will be 5 - "No tests were collected"

 ## <a name="dev"></a> Development

 See [DEVELOPER.md][developer] for more info